Strata & Body Corporate AP: Multi-Scheme Supplier Invoices

 Once a firm has settled which strata package sits at the centre of its workflow, the next question is how invoices get into it.
 Three routes cover the field, and each fits a band of firm scale before it breaks.

-The evaluation framework for choosing among the routes is firm-specific rather than generic.
-Strata management firm AP automation evaluation comes down to invoice volume per year, number of schemes, supplier diversity, classification accuracy required, and integration approach with whichever strata package sits at the centre.
+Choose the route by invoice volume, number of schemes, supplier diversity, required classification accuracy, and how the chosen strata package accepts structured data.
 The same logic applies to multi-entity AP outside strata; the broader picture sits in the multi-location accounts payable automation framework, and the strata-firm version is that framework with the trust-account overlay added.
 None of the three routes is wrong; the wrong choice is staying on a route the firm has outgrown.

 Audit-trail discipline and the trust-account audit pack